Hindu Temple of Bloomington-Normal

 Hindu Temple of Bloomington-Normal is a Hindu Temple located in Bloomington, Illinois and serves the Hindu population of the Bloomington-Normal Metropolitan Area.
 It is located at 1815 Tullamore Ave, in Bloomington, Illinois.
-The Temple serves the 5,000 Hindus in the area.

 History

 Since 1978, the Hindu population of Bloomington-Normal had planned to build a permanent Hindu temple for the Bloomington-Normal area.
 In 2006, an organization for the Hindu Temple of Bloomington-Normal was created to facilitate the creation of the Hindu Temple and fundraising.
 In 2007, a website was created for the Hindu Temple.
 In 2009, the temple acquired 2.75 acres and began the process of purification of the land.
 The temple was given a building permit for $700,000 in June 2013.
 In April 2014, the Hindu Temple was finally built and opening ceremonies were held.

 Design

 The Hindu Temple was designed to be non-sectarian and multi-use.
 The Hindu Temple has a conference room, kitchen, dining area, stage, library and several rooms dedicated to teach Sunday School, Yoga and Indian cultural classes.
-Since it is non-sectarian, several of the Hindu gods are from different sects and regions of India.
+Since the temple is non-sectarian, it houses several Hindu deities from various sects and regions of India.
 There is also a space dedicated for Jains to worship at.